tomasklingen/til/npm-package-json-formatting.md

 ---
+title: NPM package-lock.json formatting follows package.json
 date: 2025-07-17
 tags: [npm, package-json, formatting, node]
 ---

-# NPM package-lock.json formatting follows package.json

 TIL:
 > When npm creates or updates `package-lock.json`, it will infer line endings and indentation from `package.json` so that the formatting of both files matches.